Monday, December 31, 2018

 In one example, Lateranus is to be be-headed at the command of Nero.
 Lateranus could not prevent himself from losing his head, but he could control his attitude about it.
 So, "he held his neck out willingly to take the blow."
 But that is not the end of the story!
 The blow to his neck was not adequate and he didn't die!
 After "recoiling" his head a bit, he "had enough self-command to offer his neck a second time" (p.
 5).

-The body may be put to death, but our attitude and reaction is up to us.
+The body may be put to death, but our attitude and reaction is 'up to us.'

 The body may be put in chains or thrown into prison, but our mind and will cannot be chained or thrown into prison.

-And here is the million dollar quote from Discourses Book 1, Chapter 1: "These are the thoughts that those who embark on philosophy ought to reflect upon; it is these that they should write about day after day, and it is in these that they should train themselves." (p.
+And here is the key quote from Discourses Book 1, Chapter 1: "These are the thoughts that those who embark on philosophy ought to reflect upon; it is these that they should write about day after day, and it is in these that they should train themselves." (p.
 6).
 A bit later, he advises that we need to come to terms with what we have been given in life.

 What I Highlighted In the Book